RuiMoraisFernandes/vlm-hiking-trail-hazards/README.md

 A companion **KMZ file** provides the spatial location of all photographs.

-To visualise images inside Google Earth, keep the KMZ file **one directory level above** the image folder.
+To visualize images inside Google Earth, keep the KMZ file **one directory level above** the image folder.

 ---

 # Computational Requirements

-The scripts were tested on a standard desktop environment.
+The scripts were tested on a standard laptop environment.

 ## Minimum Requirements

 * Standard desktop or laptop computer
 * Stable internet connection
-* Python 3.10 or newer
+* Python 3.x
 * Valid API access credentials for the corresponding VLM providers

 No GPU or specialised hardware is required.